ay-ka/practice/README.md

     <b><a href="https://nn.cs.utexas.edu/downloads/papers/stanley.cec02.pdf">NEAT (NeuroEvolution of Augmenting Topology)</a>:</b> NEAT (NeuroEvolution of                                                                Augmenting Topologies) is an evolutionary algorithm that creates artificial neural networks
   </li>
   <li>
-    <b>CEM (Cross Enthropy Method): </b> The cross-entropy method is a versatile heuristic tool for solving difficult estimation and optimization problems,                                          based on Kullback–Leibler (or cross-entropy)
+    <b><a href="https://link.springer.com/article/10.1007/s10479-005-5724-z">CEM (Cross Enthropy Method)</a>: </b> The cross-entropy method is a versatile              heuristic tool for solving difficult estimation and optimization problems, based on Kullback–Leibler (or cross-entropy) minimization.
-                                         minimization.
   </li>
   <li>
     <b><a href="https://en.wikipedia.org/wiki/CMA-ES">CMA-ES (Covariance Matrix Adaption - Evolutionary Strategies): (PSO)</a>:</b> The  CMA-ES (Covariance                   Matrix Adaptation Evolution Strategy) is an evolutionary algorithm for difficult non-linear non-convex black-box optimisation problems in                   continuous domain